JAYASREE24032006/Ex11-Implement-Elliptic-curve-Cryptography/README.md

 }

 ```
-## OUTPUT:
+## OUTPUT :
 ![image](https://github.com/user-attachments/assets/37325fbd-6a36-4425-ad88-6963798d4d14)

 ## RESULT:
-Thus the Implement-Elliptic-curve-Cryptography had been successfully implemented using C
+The program to Implement-Elliptic-curve-Cryptography using c had been executed successfully.